Rikonelli/GLSL-shader/README.md

-# GLSL Shader: Psychedelic Water Waves
+# GLSL Shader: Hospital Ceiling Through a Lava Lamp

 This is my first shader - a learning experiment before a technical interview.
+I used [Shadertoy](https://www.shadertoy.com/) for fast prototyping within the limited time I had, avoiding the need to set up an environment.

-A GLSL fragment shader that was supposed to simulate realistic water waves with dynamic lighting effects.
+This fragment shader that was supposed to simulate realistic water waves with dynamic lighting effects.
 However, it looks more like watching a hospital ceiling through a lava lamp, and I find myself preferring that description! :D

 This shader demonstrates several simulation techniques including:
 - Multiple overlapping waves with different frequencies and directions